-If you want to show off your web design credentials to the world, then WordPress is the perfect blogging platform to use: it’s simple, accessible and highly customisable.
+If you want to show off your web design credentials to the world, then WordPress is the perfect blogging platform to use: it’s simple, accessible and highly customizable.
 Nevertheless, you’re not going to be able to create a professional standard WordPress blog with great work and creativity alone, you’re also going to need some rather nifty plugins.

 There are literally thousands of plugins currently available and, believe me, sifting through them can be an arduous task: some are absolutely brilliant, but many more are mediocre or totally pointless.
 The 15 superior plugins outlined below are all perfectly suited to the aspiring web designer looking to show off their wares.
 They’ll boost levels of traffic to your site, integrate your blog with Facebook, increase your productivity and make for a more interactive and interesting visitor experience.

 You can greatly increase the readership of your blog with this ingenious plugin that provides visitors to your site with a tailored welcome message.
 New visitors can be invited to subscribe to your RSS feed, Digg your posts, or follow you on Twitter, depending on how they have clicked onto your site.
 Smashing Magazine, a site devoted to web design, has used this plugin, so you know it’s good!

 NextGen is fast becoming the industry standard for displaying images on a WordPress blog.
 It’s simple and in many ways unexciting, but looks extremely professional.
 It comes with a Flash slideshow and a straightforward back-end, making image management that little bit easier.

 If NextGen occupies the more basic end of the image plugin spectrum, then FlippingBook occupies the more creative.
 You can use this plugin to organise images into individual interactive albums, which can be flicked through just like a book.